-The use of alcohol, tobacco, electronic cigarettes, or other drugs adversely affects a student's ability to achieve academic success, is physically and emotionally harmful, and has serious legal and social consequences.
+The use of alcohol, tobacco, electronic cigarettes/vapes, or other drugs adversely affects a student's ability to achieve academic success, is physically and emotionally harmful, and has serious legal and social consequences.
 Therefore, all schools and district facilities are alcohol, tobacco, and drug-free sites at all times and for all ages.
 Disciplinary consequences will be issued to students found under the influence or in possession of these substances.

-EMERGENCY CARDS
+EMERGENCY INFORMATION

 Emergency information is gathered during the data confirmation process prior to schedule pickup.
 Health conditions marked will be shared with appropriate staff.
-Please keep health information and emergency contacts current.
+It is of utmost importance to keep health information and emergency contacts current at all times.
 Sick or injured students are released only to parents or people listed as emergency contacts on the Emergency Card.
+Emergency contacts must be over the age of 18.